Aminolevulinic Acid (Topical)

 Gel (Ameluz): Lesion-directed and field-directed topical treatment of mild to moderate actinic keratosis of the face and scalp; to be used in conjunction with photodynamic therapy with narrowband red light illumination (using BF-RhodoLED lamp).

-Solution (Levulan Kerastick): Topical treatment of minimally to moderately thick actinic keratoses of the face or scalp; to be used in conjunction with photodynamic therapy with blue light illumination (using BLU-U blue light).
+Solution (Levulan Kerastick): Topical treatment of minimally to moderately thick actinic keratoses of the face, scalp, or upper extremities; to be used in conjunction with photodynamic therapy with blue light illumination (using BLU-U blue light).

 Off Label Uses

 One very small study and 4 case reports indicate that topical aminolevulinic acid 20% solution and photodynamic therapy provide total clearance of symptoms in two-thirds to three-fourths of patients with actinic cheilitis, with a follow-up of 1 to 12 months.
 Aminolevulinic acid and photodynamic therapy was well tolerated; local stinging, burning, and erythema resolved 4 days posttreatment.
 A larger, controlled study with a long follow-up is needed to establish efficacy, safety, and long-term outcomes.